nawkboy/nawkboy.github.io/reference_by_chapter/DiscerningGenuineUnitTesting.md

 # Discerning Genuine Unit Testing: Useful References

 [Economy of Tests](http://verraes.net/2015/01/economy-of-tests/), by Mathias Verraes
-+ This article provides a nice, nuanced view of the advantages and disadvantages of each level of testing in the test pyramid.
-I particularly like how the author explains how the challenges of testing legacy code influence the compromises involved.
++ This is a nice article that provides a nuanced view of the advantages and disadvantages of each level of testing in the test pyramid.
+I particularly like the way the author explains how the challenges of testing legacy code influence the compromises involved.

 [UnitTest](https://martinfowler.com/bliki/UnitTest.html), by Martin Fowler